 - See ideal wires

 Between our many audio hardware, wires lurk on the ground, the wall, and every surface.
-However, if we don’t organize them, they’ll probably tangle quickly, which is not something audiophiles benefit from happening.
+If we don’t organize them, they’ll probably tangle quickly, which is not something audiophiles benefit from happening.
 Not only do tangling wires provide an unpleasant display, but they can also result in severe damages to your gear.

 Stop Spinning The Cables